-Non-serialized Product - 1 Year
+Non-serialized Product - 1 year

-Unless otherwise stated, all non-serialized Tilmor products are protected against defects in materials and workmanship, under ordinary and normal use, for a period of one year from the shipping date.
-Warranties on non-serialized Tilmor products are not transferable.
+Unless otherwise stated, all non-serialized Tilmor products are protected against defects in materials and workmanship, under ordinary and normal use, for a period of on year from the shipping date.
+Under the terms of the warranty, Tilmor may opt to repair, replace, or issue a refund for products that are defective or have sustained damage in shipping.
+Replacement of products or parts subject to normal wear and tear is the responsibility of the customer.
+If Tilmor chooses to accept a return under warranty, you may return the defective or damaged product only after you call and receive a return merchandise authorization (RMA) from Tilmor.
+Warranties on non-serialized Tilmor products are non-transferable.

-Serialized Product - 2 Year or 1000 hours
+Serialized Product - 2 year

-Unless otherwise stated, all serialized Tilmor products are protected against defects in materials and workmanship, under ordinary and normal use, for a period of two years from the shipping date or 1000 hours on tractor hour meter (whichever comes first).
+Unless otherwise stated, all serialized Tilmor products are protected against defects in materials and workmanship, under ordinary and normal use, for a period of two years from the shipping date.
+Under the terms of the warranty, Tilmor may opt to repair, replace, or issue a refund for products that are defective or have sustained damage in shipping.
+Replacement of products or parts subject to normal wear and tear is the responsibility of the customer.
+If Tilmor chooses to accept a return under warranty, you may return the defective or damaged product only after you call and receive a return merchandise authorization (RMA) from Tilmor.
 Warranties on serialized Tilmor products are transferable.